chud-lori/transfer-system/readme.md

 ## Notes

+- Ensure the database is up and running before starting the application
-- Ensure the database is up and running before starting the application.
+- Ensure the test database is up and running before starting the tests